 Depending on the nature of your engagement with us, we may disclose your Personal Information to third parties that provide products and services to us or through us, or to other third parties.
 AH may also disclose your Personal Information to:

-- any person you request or consent to receiving the information (including but not limited to marketing service providers);
+• any person you request or consent to receiving the information (including but not limited to marketing service providers);

-- third party contractors, consultants or vendors engaged to provide hearing or other services directly related to the purpose for which we collect your information on AH's behalf;
+• third party service providers, contractors, consultants or vendors engaged to provide hearing or other services directly related to the purpose for which we collect your information on AH's behalf;

-- relevant Commonwealth, State or Territory statutory authorities (such as the National Disability Insurance Agency)
+• relevant Commonwealth, State or Territory statutory authorities (such as the National

-- the Office of the Australian Information Commissioner (OAIC) or other law enforcement agencies
+• the Office of the Australian Information Commissioner (OAIC) or other law enforcement agencies; or

 We may also disclose your Personal Information to media outlets for promotional purposes but only with your consent.